Ella at 10 1/2 years old, stop growing

-1. We divided the 9 guests into 3 teams: Ella was the assistant to all the teams and one of the judges in the end.
+1. We divided the nine guests into three teams – Ella was the assistant to all the teams and one of the judges in the end.

-2. We created 3 rounds of challenges: taste round, artistic round and presentation round.
+2. We created three rounds of challenges – taste round, artistic round & presentation round.

-Round #1: the taste round – Each team made 3 identical cupcakes, 1 for each of the 3 judges to try.
-Since this was the taste round, this cupcake was judged on how delicious it was from the top to the bottom.
+Each team made three identical cupcakes, one for each of the three judges to try.
+Since this was the taste round, this cupcake was judged on how delicious it was from top to bottom.